bookofproofs/bookofproofs.github.io/_sources/history/17th-century/fermat.md

 **Pierre de Fermat** was a French lawyer and government official most remembered for his work in number theory; in particular for Fermat's Last Theorem.
 He is also important in the foundations of the calculus.

 ### Mathematical Profile (Excerpt):
-* Pierre had a brother and two sisters and was almost certainly brought up in the town of his birth.
 * Certainly in Bordeaux he was in contact with Beaugrand and during this time he produced important work on maxima and minima which he gave to Étienne d'Espagnet who clearly shared mathematical interests with Fermat.
 * From Bordeaux Fermat went to Orléans where he studied law at the University.
 * So by 1631 Fermat was a lawyer and government official in Toulouse and because of the office he now held he became entitled to change his name from Pierre Fermat to Pierre de Fermat.